simonjulianl/tp/docs/UserGuide.md

 **Examples:**

 &#8291;1.
-Open the app, and immediately type `list t/patient` into the command box.
-The data shown in your table might differ from the screenshots based on what data is currently stored in your **GoMedic**.
+Open the app and type `list t/patient` into the command box.
+The data shown in your table might differ from the screenshots, depending on the data that is currently stored in your **GoMedic**.

 ![tut-navigate](images/navigate/navigation1.png)